-Aside from the performance, efficiency, durability, and other features a toilet has to offer, you should also take its dimensions and size into consideration.
+Aside from the performance, efficiency, durability, and other features a toilet have to offer, you should also take its dimensions and size into consideration.
 Two specific features to check are the toilet bowl shape and the seat height, both of which can impact the fit of your toilet within your bathroom as well as your comfort while using.

-In today’s guide we will go more into details about the importance of knowing the measurements of a toilet.
+In today’s guide, we will go more into details about the importance of knowing the measurements of a toilet.

 Toilet Bowl Shape

 The shape of a toilet bowl plays an essential role in the comfort of a toilet.
 If you need a comfortable model, elongated toilet bowls are ideal for you.
 They feature a pear-shaped design and are usually about three inches longer than round bowls.
 On the other hand, round bowls have a circular design and are a much better option if you are looking to save up some space.
-If you want the best of both, however, look for an elongated compact design that is both comfortable and space efficient.
+If you want the best of both, however, look for an elongated compact design that is both comfortable and space-efficient.

 Although it may not seem important, seat height is a key factor to take into consideration.
 Don’t forget your physical needs as well as your height while choosing the seat height.
-The standard seat height that can be found with most households nowadays is from 15 to 17 inches.
+The standard seat height that can be found in most households nowadays is from 15 to 17 inches.
 However, people that are 6 feet tall or taller should aim for right height toilets.
-These toilets are usually 17 to 19 inches off the ground, and are also ideal for the elderly as they’re easier to sit on than shorter toilets.
-Similarly, right height toilets are also much better than the standard units for people with any sort of movement disabilities.
+These toilets are usually 17 to 19 inches off the ground and are also ideal for the elderly as they’re easier to sit on than shorter toilets.
+Similarly, right-height toilets are also much better than the standard units for people with any sort of movement disabilities.
 On the other hand, if many children or shorter individuals will be using the toilet, it could be worth going for a shorter model.

 How To Properly Measure A Toilet

 Beyond features that impact comfort, it is essential that you know what measurement to consider and take into account while buying a new toilet.
-Your new toilet must perfectly fit in your bathroom, or otherwise you will waste your time and money.
+Your new toilet must perfectly fit in your bathroom, or otherwise, you will waste your time and money.

 There are a few key measurements to evaluate: